fortrabbit/blog/universal-stack-changelog.md

 created: 2016-12-20
 title: Universal Stack changelog
 intro: See all platform changes with new Universal Stack.
-lead: "This is nuts and bolts for our existing clients on changes with the latest platform update.
+lead: 'This is nuts and bolts for our existing clients on changes with the latest platform update.
 TL;DR: No action required from your side.
 All platform updates are opt-in.
-Your Apps, plans, settings and pricing will stay exactly the same."
+Your Apps, plans, settings and pricing will stay exactly the same.'
 tag:
   - changelog
 ---

 ## New Apps > Professional Stack — WORDING

 Your "**New Apps**" are now called "**Professional Apps**".
 That's it.
 Everything else stays the same.
 We are fully committed to further support and develop the Professional Stack.